7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 The second product of the combustion reaction is water!

-Really, there is a lot of water vapor coming out of truck exhausts!
+Really, there is a lot of water vapor coming out of truck or pass car exhausts!

 Diesel is not pure carbon hydrate, and the air is not pure oxygen.